Overview

 Introduction

-At first glance, we can think of deep learning as a car—a tool to help us achieve goals and solve problems.
-Just as you start driving by learning the basics (without diving into all the complex mechanics), your journey into deep learning begins with understanding its essential components.
+Think of deep learning as a tool to help us achieve goals and solve problems, similar to how you drive a car to get to your destination.
+Just as you start driving by learning only the basics (without diving into all the complex mechanics), your journey into deep learning begins with understanding its essential components.

 Key questions and building blocks of deep learning

-To find the right function by using deep learning, we can break the process into four key questions:
+To find the right function using deep learning, we can break down the process into four key questions and building blocks:

 - What are the inputs and outputs?
 This relates to the data we use.

 - How do we evaluate the function?
-This involves defining appropriate loss functions.
+This is where loss functions help us.

-- How do we find the best function?
-This is achieved through optimization algorithms.
+- How do we find the best possible function?
+This is done through optimization algorithms.

-Together, these questions correspond to the fundamental components of deep learning.
-Additionally, two more components — training and inference — connect these building blocks and operationalize the models.
+These questions and building blocks create the core of deep learning.
+Two more important parts — training and inference — help connect these building blocks and make the models work in real situations.

 Let’s begin our exploration into the building blocks of deep learning.